wellspringcp/wellspring/04-suffrage/04-suffrage.md

 An indepagent shall be eligible to vote for a particular termed office if they have fully paid taxes on their income over at least 75% of the duration of the previous term of that office.
 The stints of earning need not be contiguous.

-### Constitutional amendments
+### Constitutional updates

-An indepagent shall be eligible to vote on a constitutional amendment if they have fully paid taxes on their income over at least 15 out of the last 25 years; the stints of earning need not be contiguous.
+An indepagent shall be eligible to vote on a constitutional amendment/update if they have fully paid taxes on their income over at least 15 out of the last 25 years; the stints of earning need not be contiguous.